At West Drayton Academy, the aims of our curriculum are:

 In order to bring learning to life, we plan rich learning experiences for all year groups.
 We want our children to experience a wide range of learning opportunities such as: visit a farm; go to the seaside; hear music performed live; meet an author, poet, musician, artist, scientist, engineer etc; visit a museum; perform on a stage; sing in a choir; volunteer; support a charity.

-For full details of our curriculum: challenges; experiences and outcomes.
-Please see the long term plans at the bottom of this page.
+For full details of our curriculum: challenges; experiences and outcomes, please see the long term plans at the bottom of this page.

-Reading at West Drayton Primary School
+Reading at West Drayton Academy

 In our school, we have a wealth of books for the children to choose from.
 Our library is stocked with fiction, non-fiction and poetry; children have weekly opportunities to choose books.
 Mrs Abdullaj, our librarian, is always happy to help children and parents with book choices.